Indonesia Visa for Malaysian Citizens

 Traveling From Malaysia to Indonesia

-If you’re planning to travel by sea, the Indonesian government also allows Malaysians to enter the country using e-VOA through 114 seaports.
+If you’re planning to travel to Indonesia from Malaysia by sea, the Indonesian government allows entry to the country using e-VOA through 114 seaports.
+Major land border crossing points also accept arrivals with digital visas.
+Make sure to check the rules for smaller access points.

 Traveling to Bali from Malaysia